 Author: Rev. Joanna

 This October, Live … read more.

-For … read more.
+Santa visited with children and … read more.

 Reader, I will confess.
 I literally hugged the pulpit last week.
 It felt SO good to be back in the sanctuary!

 Everything went well, and the joy in being together was enhanced even further with live music by Julianne Knott, Darja Tomanovic, Alyssa Goss, Elizabeth Maze, … read more.

 We have moved from “Be patient, we’re almost there” to “Let’s make hay while the sun shines.”

 There is no space for Monday morning quarterbacking in the pandemic.
 Every day is new.
 There are no experts in how to “do pandemic” outside of the scientific aspect. … read more.

 Religious historian and writer Diana Butler Bass has been talking about how after the 1918 pandemic, churches didn’t write anything about their experience.
 It’s like they just wanted to move on and forget about it.